koriroys/pakyow-docs/docs/helpers/_overview.md

 name: Helpers
 ---

 Helper methods are defined in the Pakyow::Helpers module.
-They can be made accessible to any class by adding an include statement for `Pakyow::Helpers`.

-You can extend this module by creating a Pakyow::Helpers module in the 'lib' directory.
+You can define your own helpers in `app/lib/helpers.rb`:

     ruby:
     module Pakyow::Helpers
-      # your user-created helper methods go here
+      def do_something
+        # ...
       end
+    end

+The helpers are automatically included ino routes and bindings.
+You can add them to any class by including:

+    ruby:
+    include Pakyow::Helpers